Learn the fundamentals of purchase orders and how they play an essential role in procurement.

 Here's a general outline of a typical PO process:

 Step 1: Buyer Creates and Assigns PO Number - After an internal purchase request (PR) for inventory is approved, a purchase order (PO) is generated, containing essential details like a unique PO number.
 Some companies have a formal PR process prior to PO creation, while others may have a more streamlined approach based on their size and needs.
-Regardless, once the PO is created, it implies internal approval process for the purchase requisitions.
+Regardless, once the PO is created, it implies an internal approval process for the purchase requisitions.

 Step 2: Supplier Reviews and Accepts PO - The buyer sends the PO to the seller, who can either accept or reject it.
 If details are incorrect, the seller can request amendments.
 If the seller cannot fulfill the original PO, it's canceled, and the buyer is notified.
 The buyer can then resubmit a PO with updated terms or find a new supplier.
 Upon seller acceptance, both parties are legally bound to the contract.